zchee/golang-wiki/LearnServerProgramming.md

 ## Getting Started

 - Read [Writing Web Applications with the Go standard library](https://go.dev/doc/articles/wiki/)
-- Read [Build a Web Application With Go](https://astaxie.gitbooks.io/build-web-application-with-golang/content/) from the author of the [BeeGo web framework](http://beego.me/)
+- Read [Build a Web Application With Go](https://astaxie.gitbooks.io/build-web-application-with-golang/content/) from the author of the [BeeGo web framework][beego]
 - Read [Webapps in Go the anti textbook](https://github.com/thewhitetulip/web-dev-golang-anti-textbook)
 - Read [Building Web Applications in Go](https://codegangsta.gitbooks.io/building-web-apps-with-go/content/) from the author of the [Negroni](https://github.com/codegangsta/negroni) and [Martini](http://martini.codegangsta.io/) webserver toolkits.
 First learn the absolute basics before going to this book.
 - Read [Building Your Own Web Framework in Go](https://www.nicolasmerouze.com/build-web-framework-golang/) a 5-part series.